 Instead of the “check-my-similar-post” cliche, you need much better or completely different content.

-Others have termed it “link bait”. personally, I like the term linkable asset.
+Others have termed it “linkbait”.
+I personally prefer the term “linkable asset.”

 So, what’s the best way to come up with ideas for 10x content?
 Put yourself in the searcher’s shoes and find weak points that posts on your target topic have.

-Let me guide through the whole process on the example of the topic “keyword research tools.”
+Let me guide you through the whole process on the example of the topic “keyword research tools.”

 Make your content reasonably long-form